Pursuing Academic Credit

 ESM 199: Climate Change and Its Impacts

 It offers the student an opportunity to learn outside of the classroom and affords an opportunity to learn first-hand about how climate change affects local ecosystems and the people that depend on them.
 Through travel and service-learning, the course will equip students with an awareness about global impacts of climate change; students will be able to identify specific impacts local to their travels that result from rising CO2 emissions; and students will research how multiple issues of climate change can compound for great effect.

 Tuition & Fees:

-Students will submit their journals and coursework to the course Instructor of Record by June 20th (for Spring semester students) or January 20th (for Fall semester students).
-Grades are them submitted to PSU and the student receives an official PSU transcript.
+Students will submit their journals and coursework to the course Instructor-of-Record by June 20th (for Spring semester students) or January 20th (for Fall semester students).
+Grades are then submitted to PSU and the student receives an official PSU transcript.
 Instructors of Record are vetted by Portland State University for academic integrity and quality.
 Each grading instructor holds an advanced degree in relevant subject matter to grade for lower-level courses.

 To ensure that PSU travel/study abroad credit will successfully transfer and not interfere with a deferral plan, we encourage students to contact their college or university’s admissions office directly.
 For additional resources and suggestions, visit https://gapyearassociation.org/fav-colleges.php.

 If you are interested in earning college credit on your gap year, please contact ARCC’s in-office College Credit Liaison Emily Rosser at firstname.lastname@example.org or at 415-332-5075 x 265.
 Emily will provide additional information and step-by-step instructions on how to register with Portland State University.